haunt98/posts-go/posts/2022-12-25-go-test-asap.md

 So in our context, there is some thing we hardly or can not write test in Go.
 My suggestion is don't use that thing.

-In my experience, I can list a few things here:
+In my experience, I can list a few here:

 - Read config each time call func (`viper.Get...`).
 You can and you should init all config when project starts.
 - Not use Dependency Injection (DI).
 There are too many posts in Internet tell you how to do DI properly.
 - Use global var (Except global var `Err...`).
-You should move all global var inside your struct.
+You should move all global var to fields inside some struct.

 ## Let the fun (writing test) begin